 These are more of a border that goes around the top side of the cake and they’re an old-fashioned, yet classic cake piping design that I think still looks really elegant.

 This one is a little more challenging, but it’s a similar technique to making shells.
 You’ll just be making them into a patterned shape.

 With just a small amount of practice, you’ll have these down in no time.

 For this border, you can use a Wilton 21 tip, or any star tip you feel comfortable with (but not a very large one).

 - This border is piped around the top outside edge of the cake.

-- You’re going to make a large shell in the middle and two smaller shells, one on each side, that connects to the larger middle shell.
+- Make a large shell in the middle and two smaller shells, one on each side, that connect to the larger middle shell.

-- Make these all around the outside of your cake.
+- Make these all around the outside of the cake.
 It’s a good idea to mark where you’ll pipe these first, so they are evenly spaced.

 This one is so fun.
 If you want to go super crazy, you could actually do this all over the cake.

 A tip to remember for this one is that you want the skinny end of the petal tip to be the outside of the ruffle..that way you get the ruffle effect.